drigovz/visualstudio-docs.pt-br/docs/debugger/walkthrough-writing-a-visualizer-in-visual-basic.md

 ### <a name="to-show-the-visualizer-output-in-a-dialog-box"></a>Para mostrar a saída do visualizador em uma caixa de diálogo

-1. No método `Show`, adicione a seguinte linha de código:
+1. No método `Show`, adicione a linha de código a seguir:

     ```vb
     MessageBox.Show(objectProvider.GetObject().ToString())